 It would be best if you protect yourself and your business.
 If something goes wrong, you want the peace of mind to know you can make a claim.
 The most important if hiring people is Employer’s Liability insurance.
 This insurance is a legal requirement for businesses hiring people, even if these are members of your family.
 It is a matter of protecting you should there be a need to pay compensation.

 Offering a service to the public opens you to greater liability.
 Therefore, you will need professional indemnity insurance so that insurance can be paid to customers if something happens.
 It is vital to have this insurance in place before offering any service for money.
+If you are having an issue with your insurance, make sure you hire an insurance claim denial lawyer.
+Before hiring any professional, do your due diligence and vet them thoroughly.

 Hire your team